 REGEN-BY-2 will research, design, construct and experiment a lab-scale prototype of a two-phase fluid cycle, which is constituted by both liquid and vapor phases.
 This machine can convert (from small to large-scale) any typology of renewable thermal source from low to high temperature (e.g. solar, aerothermal, geothermal, hydrothermal) including additional thermal sources (e.g. waste heat) in energy vectors, i.e. electric, heating and-or cooling powers.

-TRAIN4SUSTAIN will stimulate demand for skilled construction sector professionals (architects, contractors-SMEs and workers) through raising acceptance of regional and national qualifications and skills on the EU construction market.
+TRAIN4SUSTAIN stimulated the demand for skilled construction sector professionals (architects, contractors-SMEs and workers) through raising acceptance of regional and national qualifications and skills on the EU construction market.
 To this end, comparability of national qualifications and sustainable energy skills is key for increased transparency and penetration power in the market.

-The INNOVEAS project intends to address the issues regarding the low uptake of energy auditing practices by European Small and Medium sized Enterprises (SMEs).
+The INNOVEAS project addressed the issues regarding the low uptake of energy auditing practices by European Small and Medium sized Enterprises (SMEs).
 European SMEs are exempt of the obligation to carry out energy audits; nevertheless energy transition is a joint task.
-INNOVEAS enhances the willingness to invest in energy efficiency improvements in industrial processes.
+INNOVEAS enhanced the willingness to invest in energy efficiency improvements in industrial processes.

 Minimized energy demand for heating (domestic hot water), ventilation and air conditioning (HVAC) in buildings is a major premise for the implementation of solar HVAC systems.
 The nearly zero Energy Building Concept and solar HVAC complement each other well and lead to a joint integral solution far beyond state of the art.
 Innovative applications of solar cooling and heating components and new building integration methods are the core of the sol.e.h2 project.